Fred Hollows Reserve: History

 The native life in the gully deteriorated in the 1970s from neglect and the deposition of urban refuse.
 Weeding and replanting has been neglected over the last decade and much of the native flora and fauna has disappeared.

 In 1993, the reserve was named in honour of Fred Hollows, an ophthalmologist who lived in the area.
 Hollows is renowned for restoring the sight of thousands of people in Australia and overseas.

 Flora and fauna

 Flora includes various ferns such as false bracken, maidenhair fern, binung and gristle fern as well as grasses and Banksias.
 Other noteworthy species include coachwood, lillypilly, magenta cherry, scentless rosewood, callicoma, muttonwood, five-leaved water vine, bleeding heart and the locally scarce corkwood and Sydney peppermint.

 Lizards, frogs, and a wide variety of birds are known to live in the gorge.
-Some of the local inhabitants include glebe gully skinks, rainbow lorikeet, welcome swallow, kookaburra, pied currawong, sulphur-crested cockatoo, magpie and many others.
+Local inhabitants include glebe gully skinks, rainbow lorikeet, welcome swallow, kookaburra, pied currawong, sulphur-crested cockatoo, and magpie.